imsunchips/imanagedata/_services/data-pipeline-orchestration.md

 weight: 1
 ---

-- Implement ETL (Extract, Transform, Load) processes to clean, aggregate, and reshape data.
+- Use tools like Data Factory, Azure Synapse or Fabric to schedule and monitor data pipeline executions.
-- Use distributed computing frameworks like Apache Spark for large-scale data processing.
+- Ensure the reliability and fault tolerance of data pipelines.